ashishshetty777/react-redux-basic-app/README.md

 ## To run it in local:
-### Clone th repo, "npm i" in root and then "npm start" will create the bundle
+### Clone the repo, "npm i" in root and then "npm start" will create the bundle

 ## To create a production build
 ### npm run build (dist folder will be created; deploy that folder in the web server)